sachin-101/Machine-Learning-by-Andrew-Ng-Implementation-in-Python/README.md

    You can install jupyter notebook along with Anaconda Distribution(https://www.anaconda.com/distribution/).

+#### Algorithms :
+The algorithms folder contains all the basic algorithms of Machine Learning implemented from scratch in python.

+#### Programming Assignments :
+The programming assignments folder contains the solutions of the programming assignments given during the course.
+I recommend to solve them yourself first(u can take help from the algorithms folder).
+Then you can compare your solution with mine.
+People with better solutions are welcome to send a pull request.
+Make a folder within the 'Programming Assignments' folder, with your github username as the folder name, with the solutions in it.

 #### One Friendly Advice
 Play with the code and learn along.